Alma Matters

-"Alma Matters" is a song by Morrissey, released as a single in July 1997.
-It was the first single to be taken from the Maladjusted album and was released one week before the album.
+"Alma Matters" is a song by Morrissey, released in July 1997 as the first single from the Maladjusted album.
+It was released one week before the album.

 The single reached number 16 on the UK Singles Chart, becoming Morrissey's first top 20 hit since "The More You Ignore Me, the Closer I Get" in 1994.
-The song was also notable for seeing Morrissey reference the film A Taste of Honey for the first time since his early days in The Smiths in the line "it's my life to ruin my own way".
+The song was also notable for seeing Morrissey reference the film A Taste of Honey (1961) for the first time since his early days in the Smiths in the line "it's my life to ruin my own way".

 The song title is a pun on Alma mater.